LenardOng/Reading-List/MOOC.md

-Finished second week exercise on Linear Regression Working on the third week now (1 week ahead) Introduction to powerful methods that are not just Neural Networks
+Finished second week exercise on Linear Regression Working on the third week now (1 week ahead) Introduction to powerful methods that are not just Neural Networks Helped explain concepts from on-going machine learning course in university and to try things out in code

 Week 1 - Linear Regression
 Week 2 - Logistic Regression